are you in?

-Ideally you need two email sequences.
+Ideally, you need two email sequences to sell online courses.
 The first one is for the buyers of your course.
 You should welcome them into your course and walk them through it.

 The second one is part of your funnel.

-If you have a lead magnet like a PDF report or free trial, then you need to send them information that will move them from email subscribers to paying customers.
+If you have a lead magnet like a PDF report or free trial, then you need to send them information that will move your subscribers from prospective customers to new customers.
 Ideally, you connect that free subscriber-only content to your paid content and get them to enroll in your course.

-That's when things started to shift, and a lot more course creators moved to an open/close cart type of launch.
-That's because it’s a great way to have a profitable course.
+That’s when things started to shift, and a lot more online course creators moved to an open/close cart type of launch.
+That’s because it’s a great way to have a profitable course.

-I've made a lot of sales following Jeff's formula and earned a lot of money from them, but I've never just closed the cart on any of my courses.
-Instead I've used his formula to run promotions.
+I’ve made a lot of sales following Jeff’s formula and earned a lot of money from them, but I’ve never just closed the cart on any of my courses.
+Instead, I use his formula to run promotions.

 The open and close cart model works so well because you’re giving people an actual deadline to buy.
 You can do this in an ongoing way with a tool like Deadline Funnel.
 That way you’re not closing the cart, but people can get a lower price (which closes at a certain time).